 Virgilio was the National Secretary for Information Technology Policies of the Brazilian government from 2011 to 2015.
 He was the chair of the Brazilian Internet Steering Committee (CGI.br) from 2011-2016.
 He was also the chair of NETmundial, the Global Multistakeholder Conference on the Future of Internet Governance, that was held in Sao Paulo in 2014.
-Virgilio is currently one of the commissioners of the Global Commission for the Stability of Cyberspace (cyberstability.org/).
+Virgilio was one of the commissioners of the Global Commission for the Stability of Cyberspace (cyberstability.org/).
+Virgilio is member of the Brazilian Academy of Sciences (ABC) and the World Academy of Sciences (TWAS).

-His research interests are focused on social computing, ethics and governance of algorithms, modeling and analysis of large scale distributed systems.
+His research interests are focused on social computing, digital governance, algorithms, modeling and analysis of large scale distributed systems.
 Professor Virgilio is the co-author of five books dealing Web technologies, e-commerce, performance modeling and capacity planning, published by Prentice Hall.
 The books were translated into in Portuguese, Korean and Russian.
-Virgilio has published over 150 articles in journals and conferences, that received 11173 citations according to Google Scholar (as of 2018, August 12th).
-Virgilio’s h-index is 52.
+Virgilio has published over 150 articles in journals and conferences, that received 14042 citations according to Google Scholar (as of 2020, June 22th).
+Virgilio’s h-index is 58.

 A complete list of publications can be obtained at: